-For the year ended December 31, 2002, we had net losses of approximately \$6.5 million and for the nine months ended September 30, 2003, excluding the one-time gain of \$18.0 million from the sale of our U.K. subsidiary on January 17, 2003, we had net losses of approximately \$4.0 million.
+For the year ended December 31, 2002, we had net losses of approximately \$6.5 million and for the six months ended June 30, 2003, excluding the one-time gain of \$18.0 million from the sale of our U.K. subsidiary on January 17, 2003, we had net losses of approximately \$5.4 million.
 For the year ended December 31, 2001, we had net income of approximately \$0.7 million and for the years ended 2000 and 1999, we had net losses of approximately \$49.6 million and \$30.9 million, respectively.
-Also excluding the \$18.0 million gain, this results in an aggregate net loss of approximately \$90.3 million for the period January 1, 1999 through September 30, 2003.
+Excluding the one-time gain of \$18.0 million from the sale of our U.K. subsidiary, this results in an aggregate net loss of approximately \$91.7 million for the period January 1, 1999 through June 30, 2003.
 We may experience operating losses again while we continue to concentrate on expansion of our business and increasing our market share.
 If we cannot achieve and sustain operating profitability or positive cash flow from operations, we may not be able to meet our debt service or working capital requirements.

-We have substantial indebtedness, and we will need a substantial increase in cash flows to continue to be able to meet our debt service obligations.
+We have substantial indebtedness and we will need a substantial increase in cash flows to continue to be able to meet our debt service obligations.

 We have substantial indebtedness.
-As of September 30, 2003 and December 31, 2002, our total liabilities were approximately \$176.1 million and \$60.4 million, respectively, and our total assets were approximately \$218.4 million and \$66.7 million, respectively.
-We incurred this indebtedness in part as a result of our issuance of certain 12 3/8 % Senior Discount Notes that fall due on July 1, 2006.
+As of December 31, 2002 and June 30, 2003, our total indebtedness was approximately \$44.4 million and \$71.8 million, respectively, and our total assets were approximately \$66.6 million and \$211.9 million, respectively.
+We incurred this indebtedness in part as a result of our issuance of certain 12 3/8 % senior discount notes that fall due on July 1, 2006.
 Interest payments under these notes became due beginning on January 1, 2003.
+These numbers reflect our February 19, 2003 acquisition of all of the outstanding share capital of e-pay Ltd. In connection with the e-pay acquisition, we incurred approximately \$27.0 million of additional debt and increased our total assets by approximately \$98.0 million.